Creamy, comforting, and fluffy, cauliflower mashed potatoes is a tasty and light alternative to classic mashed potatoes.

 Chives

-Fresh chives, finely chopped, are delicious with cauliflower mashed potatoes.
+Fresh chives, finely chopped, are delicious with potato cauliflower mash.

-Wash, peel, and chop the potatoes into large pieces of equal size.
+Wash, peel, and chop the potatoes into large chunks of similar size.

-Put the potatoes in a large pot with cold water, add 1 teaspoon of salt, and cook for about 30 minutes or until fork tender.
+Add the potatoes to a large pot with cold water, add one teaspoon of salt, and cook for about 30 minutes or until fork tender.

 Tip: cooking the potatoes starting with cold water allows them to cook more evenly without falling apart.